sumbach/modern-cljs/doc/tutorial-19.md

 #### Update the `shoreleave-remote-ring` lib

-The last `shoreleave` lib we want to upgrade is the only one which does not include any CLJS source code.
-Here is the new `project.clj`
+The last `shoreleave` lib we want to upgrade is the only one that does not include any CLJS source code.
+Here is the new `project.clj`:

 ```clj
 (defproject shoreleave/shoreleave-remote-ring "0.3.1-SNAPSHOT"